victorjonsson/PHP-Rocker/README.md

 ## A note on security

-At the moment Rocker only supports Basic authentication and RC4 encrypted authentication.
+PHP-Rocker supports basic authentication and RC4 encrypted authentication out of the box.
 You should always run your web services on a SSL cert when handling business/user data, especially if you're using basic authentication.
 The RC4 encrypted authentication works basically the same as basic authentication except that the user credentials is encrypted on the client and decrypted on the server using a shared secret.
 If wanting to run RC4 encrypted requests you'll need to modify the parameter `application.auth` in config.php.